'A servant queen': World pays tribute to Queen Elizabeth II - NewsBreak

 “It’s the end of an era and let’s hope that the future, after the queen’s passing, is one where we will have leadership as dedicated and selfless as she has shown,” Turnbull told the Australian Broadcasting Corp.

-In China, Elizabeth's death was a top trending topic on social media.
+Elizabeth's death held people's attention in China, where it was a top trending topic on social media.

 “I feel quite sad,” said Bao Huifang, a lawyer in Beijing.
 “She played a very important role in stabilizing Britain and the world."